 Located off of Rt.
 37 in Winchester, Rock Harbor Golf Club is the only Public Course in Winchester.
 This new style design offers many different tests and challenges for golfers of all skill levels.
 This 36-hole design incorporates the “Rock” and the “Boulder” Courses that differ from your typical Valley courses.
 This expansive design has very few tree-lined holes and is much more “open” for golfers who might lose the occasional golf ball left or right.
 There are however, several water-lined holes that cause some challenges for even the most experienced of golfer.

 I would consider #7 of the original 9 or “Rock” Course to be one of, if not the, signature hole.
 At only 150+ yards, this island green par 3 is quite the test of nerve and execution.
-Picking the right club is crucial, because a ball that is only 5-10 yards long or short of your desired distance will likely find a watery resting location and a dropped shot with it.
+Picking the right club is crucial.
+A ball that is only 5-10 yards long or short of your desired distance will likely find a watery resting location and a dropped shot with it.

-This historic area has several different attractions to choose from while visiting, and while history and scenery are the top two, don’t discount the superb golf that this area has to offer.
+This historic area has several different attractions to choose from while visiting.
+While history and scenery are the top two, don’t discount the superb golf that this area has to offer.
 If you’re new to the area or looking to visit, give one of these courses a call and schedule a tee time.
 You wont be disappointed!

 Many thanks to John Judy, an avid Shenandoah Valley Golfer for this blog.
-John will be joining the Go Blue Ridge Travel staff in May as a Social Media – PR Traditional Research Stat Assistant as well as a blog writer for Go Blue Ridge Travel.
+John will be joining the Go Blue Ridge Travel staff in May.
+His title will be our Social Media – PR Traditional Research Stat Assistant.
+He will also be a blog writer for Go Blue Ridge Travel.